Jake Dengler: Youth, College & Amateur

 Dengler transferred to Loyola University Maryland in 2018, making 16 appearances and scoring one goal.
 2019 saw Dengler transfer again, this time to the University of Connecticut, going to make another 16 college appearances and scoring two goals.

 While at college, Dengler played in the National Premier Soccer League for FC Baltimore Christos, scoring four goals in 17 appearances over both the 2018 and 2019 seasons.

 Professional

 On January 13, 2020, Dengler signed his first professional contract, joining USL Championship club Loudoun United ahead of their 2020 season.
-Dengler was named to the bench on August 2, 2020 in a game against Philadelphia Union II, but never made an appearance for the club.
+Dengler was named to the bench on August 2, 2020, in a game against Philadelphia Union II, but never made an appearance for the club.

 Dengler joined NISA club Maryland Bobcats, making 23 appearances for the club and was named the club's Most Valuable Player.

 On January 28, 2022, Dengler signed with USL League One side South Georgia Tormenta.

+Dengler signed with the Harrisburg Heat of the Major Arena Soccer League on August 29, 2024.

+On December 16, 2024, it was announced that Dengler had signed with USL League One expansion club FC Naples as their third-ever player.
+He was named to the All USL League One second team for his great performance during the 2025 season.